-Agent ChatGPT is equipped to interact with external tools like web browsers, file systems, and code execution environments.
+ChatGPT Agent can interact with external tools such as web browsers, file systems, and code execution environments.

-This allows it to research current information, navigate websites, fill out forms, download files, and even generate files or images to fulfill complex tasks.
-In contrast, regular ChatGPT relies solely on its built‑in knowledge and cannot fetch real‑time data or perform direct actions outside the chat.
+This allows it to research current information, navigate websites, fill out forms, download files, and generate content to complete complex tasks.
+In contrast, Standard ChatGPT focuses on reasoning, writing, and explanation.

 For straightforward knowledge, brainstorming, or general questions that don’t depend on up‑to‑date data or external actions, standard ChatGPT is usually sufficient and quicker.

-But there’s no end‑user switch or drop‑down within the chat window to toggle between versions; the system determines which environment is used based on how you initiate the session.
+In most cases, you don’t manually switch between “standard” and “agent.”
+Instead, the system decides when to use tools based on your request and the environment you’re using.
 If a particular app or platform offers a “web browsing” or “tools enabled” mode, you choose that when starting the conversation, and it automatically invokes the Agent capabilities.
 Otherwise, you’ll be routed to the standard version.

 Here are example prompts that require the Agent’s external tool capabilities vs. those that are handled by the standard model: